 In short, fruit-based green smoothies can replace meals and are effective for weight loss.

-Vegetable-based smoothies are too low in calories to be considered meals, so they are better used to supplement a calorie-sufficient whole foods diet between meals or consumed with meals.
+Vegetable-based smoothies are too low in calories to be considered meals, so they are better used to supplement a calorie-sufficient whole foods diet between meals or consumed with meals – if you wish to do so.

 I can’t think of any other subject that has more controversy than nutrition and diet.
-You can save yourself the headache, confusion, and worry, by simply focusing on a calorie-sufficient, whole foods diet and regularly testing your blood to ensure that what you are doing is providing the results you are looking for.
+You can save yourself the headache, confusion, and worry, by simply focusing on a calorie-sufficient, whole foods diet and periodically checking to make sure you are getting sufficient nutrients (I use Cron-o-Meter for this purpose).